andrew867/LuxPower-Advanced/README.md

 ![Integration Setup](https://user-images.githubusercontent.com/64648444/169526481-d261df8b-ecaa-48c4-a6df-f7abae382316.png)

-3. Fill in your IP, Port (8000), dongle serial, and inverter serial (found on the Lux website at [server.luxpowertek.com](http://server.luxpowertek.com)).
+3. Fill in your IP and dongle serial.
+The port is preset to `8000` and the inverter serial defaults to `0000000000`.

 ![Integration Details](https://user-images.githubusercontent.com/64648444/169526428-a508e905-19ef-45e5-ab2c-185b454489e3.png)